·

 The Manor

-Built in the 16th Century, Packwood House changed many hands and even saw expansion.
+Built, in the 16th Century, Packwood House changed many hands and even saw expansion.
 It was left to the National Trust by Ash with a “memorandum of wishes” that furniture should be kept where placed, no extra furnishings are to be added and fresh flowers should be in every room.

 Graham inherited Packwood House from his father, but there are reports that his father said “I bought it (Packwood) because the boy wanted it”.
 I wonder if Graham had a vision for the manor, the first time he saw it.
 I wonder if his restorations are what he imagined.

-Restorations started in 1924, after Graham had served during World War One.
+Restorations started in 1924 after Graham had served during World War One.
 He acquired many features from demolished historic buildings.
 Repurposing them at Packwood.
 Known as “architectural salvage”, he had original wood floors from Wales, tables from Baddesley Clinton and so much more.
-Graham’s ambition to get rid of any trace of the house’s Georgian and Victorian inheritance, sees a wealth of tapestries, furnishings and trinkets from his travels.
+Graham’s ambition to get rid of any trace of the house’s Georgian and Victorian inheritance sees a wealth of tapestries, furnishings and trinkets from his travels.

 Graham received a visit from Queen Mary in 1927 in which the room she retired to after tea was renamed after her.
 They even have the cup that she drank from on display.
-Talking with the volunteers, we did had a little giggle about how they could have ended up keeping that cup separate.
+Talking with the volunteers, we did have a little giggle about how they could have ended up keeping that cup separate.

 Cup that Queen Mary drank from when visiting Packwood House in 1927.